nirmal-mekala/word-counter/mock/sample.md

 hi there ha ha ha
 hi there ha ha ha
 hi there ha ha ha

 hi there ha ha ha
 hi there ha ha ha

-hi there ha ha ha
-hi there ha ha ha